The Forgotten Soldier: Criticism

-The accuracy and authenticity of the book have been disputed by some historians.
+The accuracy and authenticity of the book have been disputed by some historians all of which later retracted their doubts except for Edwin Kennedy (himself not an historian but an army instructor that wrote two articles on the book and nothing else).
 Some of the details Sajer mentions appear to be incorrect, while other are impossible to verify due to the lack of surviving witnesses and documents.

 The most frequently cited inaccuracy is Sajer's statement that, after being awarded the coveted Grossdeutschland Division cuff title, he and a friend were ordered to sew it on their left sleeves, when it is well established that this specific unit always wore their cuff titles on the right sleeve.
 Edwin Kennedy wrote that this error was "unimaginable" for a former member of such an elite German unit.
+However, this is a common error in many veterans who often do not recall where they had patches just that they had them.
+Given that Sajer was recalling events from memory 20 years after the fact he often discusses campaign locations in vague terms and never with specific dates, which makes validation harder.

-Sajer also discusses campaign locations in vague terms and never with specific dates.
-For example, he asserts that during the summer of 1942 he was briefly assigned to a Luftwaffe training unit in Chemnitz commanded by famed Stuka ace Hans-Ulrich Rudel, but according to Rudel himself, his training unit was actually in Graz, Austria, during the whole of 1942.
-Sajer mentions seeing "the formidable Focke-Wulf [...]
+Another criticism, he asserts that during the summer of 1942 he was briefly assigned to a Luftwaffe training unit in Chemnitz commanded by famed Stuka ace Hans-Ulrich Rudel, but according to Rudel himself, his training unit was actually in Graz, Austria, during the whole of 1942.
+However, Rudel was indeed in Chemnitz briefly in 1942 but to get married.
+It is possible that anyone being assigned with Stukas would have heard hearsay that Rudel would train them given his "rockstar" status.

+Also, Sajer mentions seeing "the formidable Focke-Wulf [...]
 195s, which could soar up quickly," taking off from an airfield outside Berlin, when no such aircraft ever existed (a Focke-Wulf projekt 195, a heavy transport, was in the pipeline, but never got off the drawing board).
+Given the number of large planes and prototypes in production and plentiful German propaganda to their own forces this error in hearsay was not unlikely.

 Finally, the names of most of Sajer's companions and leaders do not appear on official rolls in the Bundesarchiv, nor are they known to the Grossdeutschland Veterans Association, whose leader, Helmuth Spaeter, was one of the first to question whether Sajer actually served in the Grossdeutschland Division as he claimed.
+Regardless as above Spaeter withdrew his criticism and went so far as to write to Kennedy on that regard.